Open World Games: Cramming All The Good Stuff Into One

 Camo net – store vehicle (stealable)

-Anti-air - defense against pursuers (stealable)
+Anti-air defense against pursuers (stealable)

 Workbench – for upgrading kit (stealable)

-The idea is to encourage the player to have a favourite place, and give him a way of making it significant.
+The idea is to encourage the player to have a favourite place, and give them a way of making it significant.
 There aren’t many practical considerations: it doesn’t have to be near anything or easy to get to, since you can fast travel to it.
 So it gets you looking at the world aesthetically, something a world like Just Cause’s definitely warrants.

 “One thing I latch onto in a lot of open games is the ability to choose and create a “hometown” area.
 Honestly, did anyone playing Morrowind not murder some faceless citizen to take over their house and fill it with knickknacks?”